 What is the peer forum?

-The Peer Forum is a collective advocacy space for people who use their mental health lived experience as peer workers or volunteers in Edinburgh.
+The Peer Forum is a collective advocacy space especially for people who are working or volunteering using their own lived experience in mental health support roles in Edinburgh.

 What is peer work?